-We all think that we know the basics of keeping our pets safe, and yet each year there are more than 100,000 cases of pet poisoning just in the United States.
-Items that are safe to handle and ingest for humans, including certain foods and medications we may take on a daily basis, can cause huge problems to your dog: gastrointestinal and neurological issues, cardiac and respiratory distress, even coma and death.
+Items that are safe to handle and ingest for humans, including certain foods and medications we may take on a daily basis, can cause huge problems for dogs.
+Furthermore, pets who suffer accidental poisoning can experience gastrointestinal and neurological issues, cardiac and respiratory distress, or even coma and death.

-Here are the top 10 causes of dog poisonings.
+Here are ten of the most common causes of dog poisonings.

 2. Rodent Poison

 Animals become ill and often die after eating poison intended for rats and mice.
 They may also be the target of secondary poisoning if they hunt rodents that ingested the poison.

 The ingredient bromethalin is the culprit, and affected animals will show symptoms anywhere from two days to several weeks after exposure.

 Look for loss of appetite, impaired movement or even paralysis in back limbs, muscle tremors, and seizures.

 A dog who eats rodent poison needs to have the digestive tract decontaminated as soon as possible.
 This is done by inducing vomiting and administering activated charcoal and an osmotic cathartic to induce the bowels to empty.
 Get your pet to the vet for treatment right away.

 Prevention is always best, so make sure your dog has no access to these poisons when you use and store them.